Is Taipei safe with kids?

 Best windows: April through June, and September through October.
 Taipei stays welcoming year-round, so the question isn't whether you can go but whether you want milder weather and fewer fellow travelers.
 Avoid the height of summer in tourist hotspots.

-What's the best neighbourhood to stay in Taipei with kids?
+Read the full Taipei guide →What's the best neighbourhood to stay in Taipei with kids?

 Almost anywhere central works because the city is built for this.
 Xinyi District is a popular pick, but Taipei's neighbourhoods are surprisingly interchangeable for a family base — pick one near a park and a tram stop and you're set.